Last Updated on March 26, 2021 by Shaun Snapp

 It seems to me that many it departments are more like parasites feeding upon the host company instead of actual parts of the whole.

-If the IT department does not represent the interests of the company, the IT department is a significant part of the problem.
-The argument is, and it has some validity, that in the US at least, companies provide so little in the way of job security, that the management of IT feels they are better off aligning themselves with a vendor or consulting firm.
+If the IT department does not represent the company’s interests, the IT department is a significant part of the problem.
+The argument is, and it has some validity, that in the US, at least, companies provide so little in the way of job security that the management of IT feels they are better off aligning themselves with a vendor or consulting firm.
 They can then find another job with that technology if they lose their job at their current employer.
 I have presented so many analyses to various companies telling them not to buy specific SAP applications, and they went ahead bought them anyway.
-It is just bizarre that so many IT departments have little concern as to whether the software they purchase is even desired to be used by the business.
+It is just bizarre that so many IT departments have little concern about whether the software they purchase is even desired to be used by the business.

 Definitely in large organizations IT dept. Is a business within a business.
 Run as a BlackBox so only those in charge have the ability to communicate the “truth” to the company at large.
 From experience, any leakage of “truth” is a disciplined offense.
 HR does not compute that rank and file could be ever so wise.

-This is quite curious because I have observed IT rigging information, or presenting inaccurate information to the business in a persistent fashion.
-IT departments claim vast knowledge on information technology topics, but this knowledge is not apparent to me from interacting with senior members of IT departments.
+This is quite curious because I have observed IT rigging information or presenting inaccurate information to the business in a persistent fashion.
+IT departments claim vast knowledge on information technology topics, but this knowledge is not apparent to me from interacting with IT departments’ senior members.
 Far more often, they seem to be swayed by vendor salespeople, and they only in scarce instances fund any research function within the department.
 Their primary interaction with research is to purchase research from Forrester or Gartner.
-However, the problem is that Forrester or Gartner are paid by vendors and consulting firms, and only provide information within a very narrow framework, which is profit-maximizing to these two firms as is partially covered in the article How Gartner Opposes Open Source for its Own Benefit.
+However, the problem is that Forrester or Gartner are paid by vendors and consulting firms and only provide information within a very narrow framework, which is profit-maximizing to these two firms, as is partially covered in the article How Gartner Opposes Open Source for its Own Benefit.

 The IT Department’s Concern for What is True

-The issue with enterprise software risk management is that the risk for software buyers is not the risk of the project failing.
-Instead the risk of project failure must be balanced in the buyer’s mind against other threats.
+The issue with enterprise software risk management is that software buyers’ risk is not the risk of the project failing.
+Instead, the risk of project failure must be balanced in the buyer’s mind against other threats.
 One equally important risk is buying software that is not a primary brand name.